 OUR WONDERFUL INSTRUCTORS

-Asiya Basyrova found her love for yoga upon moving to New York from Russia in 2008.
+Asiya Basyrova - Yogini Mama of two beautiful little girls.
+She found her love for yoga upon moving to New York from Russia in 2008.
 When hearing about yoga she was fascinated, it seemed like a whole new world to discover, and once she tried it, it was!
 Without hesitation she became certified in the Vinyasa style.

 Beverly Goodman began her yoga practice more than 15 years ago as a way to help her run better.
 After many years of study, primarily in the Anusara tradition, she now credits yoga with helping her live her life better.
 Through her 200-hour training at the World Yoga Center, she developed a love of meditation and pranayama, practicing both regularly and often weaving these other important aspects of yoga into her classes.
 She infuses every class with a theme that embodies humor and self-inquiry, with a focus on encouragement, alignment, and injury prevention.
 She’s studied anatomy with Dr. Ray Long, Ellen Saltonstall, Leslie Kaminoff, and others, and also has certifications in Prenatal yoga and Restorative yoga.
 Beverly is a full-time journalist, a career that requires her to be a good listener, curious question-asker, and a keen observer and synthesizer of information—all in the service of explaining complicated topics in an entertaining way.
 These skills inform her teaching, but above all, her classes are about incorporating timeless teachings from many traditions into a practice that students can use to find a deeper connection—both on and off the mat.